AlexKollar/100DaysofPython/Code/Day 6 - Karen the Robot/readme.md

 -----> Stoooopppp
 ------> .rule34
 ------> I told you.
 Nothing is here..
 If this looks confusion its an old meme about hiding your rule34.
 But if you replicated this in a linux system it would actually hide the rule34 folder due to the '.' in front.
 I'll let you figure out how to get it back...
+```
 >!
-Ctrl+h (Linux)
-```
+Hint: Ctrl+h (Linux / Mac) | View: Show Hidden (Windows Explorer UI)
 - While loops
 - Code Blocks